PowerShell

 Otter lets you add comments and descriptions, which as I’ve stated before, is the key to creating perfect PowerShell scripts.

-Using job templates enable self-service, removes time-consuming blockers, and empowers junior members to be productive/involved.
-The next time a team member needs to run a job, even if they don’t have permission to run scripts, they can use the template, which will restrict inputs AND will prompt a reminder when you’ve forgotten to fill out required fields.
+Using job templates enables self-service, removes time-consuming blockers, and empowers junior members to be productive/involved.
+The next time a team member needs to run a job, even if they don’t have permission to run scripts, they can use the template, which will restrict inputs and prompt a reminder when you’ve forgotten to fill out required fields.

 Run Parameterized PowerShell Scripts